Midetech/Midetech/README.md

 ### Hi there 👋

-Frontend Engineer with 4 years of experience building web apps using JavaScript, Reactjs and Angular.
-I've worked on several web apps that's currently on production and currently I'm learning mobile app development.
+## I'm Sunday Olomitutu

-Here are some ideas to get you started:
+Frontend Engineer with 5+ years of experience building web apps using JavaScript, Reactjs and Angular.
+I've worked on several web apps that's currently on production and currently I'm exploring mobile app development.

 🌱 I’m currently exploring Flutter with Dart
 - 💬 Ask me about Web technologies